VickyDJohn/snake-client/README.md

 1. Start the Snake Server by following the instructions in the [Snake Server repository](https://github.com/lighthouse-labs/snek-multiplayer.git).
 2. Open a terminal and navigate to the project directory.
-3. Run the Snake Client using the following command:
+3. Run the Snake Client using the following command (make sure to change XYZ to any 3 letter name you desire):

    ```bash
    node play.js "XYZ"